Manual-PA: Learning 3D Part Assembly from Instruction Diagrams: Experiments

 \subsection{Datasets}

 Following~\cite{zhan2020generative,zhang20223d,cheng2023score,zhang2024scalable,du2024generative,narayan2022rgl,xu2024spaformer,li2020learning}, we use PartNet~\cite{mo2019partnet}, a comprehensive 3D shape dataset with fine-grained, hierarchical part segmentation, for both training and evaluation.
 In our work, we adopt the train/validation/test split used by \citeauthor{li2020learning}~\cite{li2020learning}, where shapes with more than 20 parts are filtered out, and we use the finest granularity, \textit{Level-3}, of PartNet.
-We focus on the two largest furniture categories: Chair and Table, containing 40,148 and 21,517 parts, respectively.
+We focus on the three largest furniture categories: chair, table and storage, containing 40,148, 21,517 and 9,258 parts, respectively.
 Besides that, to demonstrate the generalizability of our method, we also evaluate its zero-shot capabilities on the IKEA-Manual~\cite{wang2022ikea} dataset, which features real-world IKEA furniture at the part level that are aligned with IKEA manuals.
-For consistency with PartNet, we evaluate both the Chair category, with 351 and 143 parts, and the Table, with 143 parts.
+For consistency with PartNet, we evaluate both chair category with 351 parts, and table, with 143 parts.
+Storage is excluded due to only 3 samples.

 For each individual part, we sample 1,000 points from its CAD model and normalize them to a canonical space.
 Geometrically-equivalent part groups are identified based on the size of their Axis-Aligned Bounding Box (AABB).
 To generate the assembly manual, we render diagrammatic images of parts using Blender's Freestyle functionality.
 More details of the preprocessing and rendering process are provided in the supplementary material.